Merzasphor/MWSE/docs/source/lua/type/tes3markData.rst

 ----------------------------------------------------------------------------------------------------

 `cell`_ (`tes3cell`_)
+    Read-only.
 The cell to recall to.

 `position`_ (`tes3vector3`_)
     The position to recall to.